-Katherine Manuel, Senior Vice President of Innovation at Thomson Reuters, believes technology skills are critical to being successful in business today.
+Katherine Manuel, senior vice president of innovation at Thomson Reuters, believes technology skills are critical to being successful in business.
 Katherine began her career in consulting and climbed the ladder to become the global head of innovation for "The Answer Company."
 She takes a few moments to share her story.

 BL: Why is being part of a network like WITI important for business women?

-KM: Organizations like WITI or any groups where you feel like you have commonality with the members are a great support system.
+Organizations like WITI or any groups where you feel like you have commonality with the members are a great support system.
 They have often experienced the same frustrations and celebrations that you have and can easily relate to your perspective.
-Having that network, whether it's outside or inside the company is incredibly important.
+Having that network, whether it's outside or inside the company, is important.

-BL: You graduated from Duke University with an Masters of Business Administration [MBA].
+BL: You graduated from Duke University with an MBA.
 How did you become interested in business?

 After my undergrad, I worked for a technology consulting firm in New York City.
 It was at that time that I realized I wanted to get an MBA for a variety of reasons.
 One main reason was to gain experiences and learning to add to my credibility.
 Having credibility would give me more opportunities, as well as a sense that no matter what came my way, I'd be able to adapt and use different skills and capabilities for different situations.

 I love the complexity of business and the opportunities it brings.
 There's something fun about both the competition and teamwork involved.